pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 }
 ```

-To fill in the first argument you only need to scope a binding of your store to the `path` state and
+To fill in the first argument thou only need to scope a binding of thy store to the `path` state and
-`path` action you already hold in the root feature:
+`path` deed thou already hold in the root feature:

 ```swift
 struct RootView: View {